Notoncebut2x/maptician-mapgician/_posts/2016-12-18-Brewing-Kölsch.md

   feature:
 ---

 I'm going start to use my site to track the beers I brew.
-On December 17th, 2016 I brewed a Kölsch style beer with [Safy](https://twitter.com/_cloudbuster){:target="\_blank"} in [Max's](https://twitter.com/richmanmax?ref_src=twsrc%5Egoogle%7Ctwcamp%5Eserp%7Ctwgr%5Eauthor) backyard in Deanwood, Washington DC.
-We loosely followed DC's own, the mad fermentationist's [fall kolsch](http://www.themadfermentationist.com/2010/09/fall-kolsch-recipe.html)recipe and  purchased our ingredients from [3 Star Brewing Co.'s](http://3starsbrewing.com/){:target="\_blank"} Homebrew Supply store.
+On December 17th, 2016 I brewed a Kölsch style beer with [Safy](https://twitter.com/_cloudbuster){:target="_blank"} in [Max's](https://twitter.com/richmanmax?ref_src=twsrc%5Egoogle%7Ctwcamp%5Eserp%7Ctwgr%5Eauthor){:target="_blank"} backyard in Deanwood, Washington DC.
+We loosely followed DC's own, the mad fermentationist's [fall kolsch](http://www.themadfermentationist.com/2010/09/fall-kolsch-recipe.html){:target="_blank"} recipe and  purchased our ingredients from [3 Star Brewing Co.'s](http://3starsbrewing.com/){:target="_blank"} Homebrew Supply store.

 EOTR or "East of the River" comes from a hashtag popular with DC resident living on the eastern bank of the Anacostia River.
 A bit of wishful thinking with the other brewers and I but we are assuming this is the first post-prohibition Kölsch brewed in the EOTR.
 Recipe is as follows: